D3aThNdDeMiSe/next-tutorial/README.md

-# next-tutorial
+## Next.js App Router Course - Starter

-tutorial project from next js
+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

-This is an implementation of the guided tutorial provided by next js to learn the framework Some aspects of the project might be different from thiers, to account for my personal touch.
+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.